The Challenge of

 There are numerous benefits that can be gained by having an awareness of this, from improved communications, to enhanced performance and teamwork, to better risk management and mitigation.

 Appreciating the value of all E-Color perspectives gives us an opportunity to benefit from the DIVERSITY OF THOUGHT.

 To find out what your E-Colors are, you need to take the Personality Diversity Indicator (PDI).
 The PDI consists of 35 questions and will take you approximately 10 to 15 minutes to complete.

 E-Colors at Legacy the School of Sport Sciences

-- E-Champs offer peer mentorship in regards to the development and furthering of the E-Colors program including Personal Intervention.
+E-Champs offers peer mentoring in regards to the development and furthering of the E-Colors program, including Personal Intervention.
 These special E-Champs are a select group of students who show leadership potential and the desire for awareness of self and others.

-- E-Radars are students on the radar to becoming E-Champs.
-They possess the desire for understanding, and are still gaining knowledge and experience with E-Colors and Personal Intervention.
-These students attend E-Champ meetings and activities to gain experience.
+E-Radars are students on the radar to becoming E-Champs.
+They possess the desire for understanding and are still gaining knowledge and experience with E-Colors and Personal Intervention.
+These students attend E-Champs meetings and activities to gain experience.